yijinlubella1028/Lu-Portfolio/Part_ll.md

 I interviewed 2 policy students and 1 business students.
 One is from China and the other two is from the U.S. All of them are around age 25, and have a strong interest in international politics.

 Q1
-- A: I like your story flow, and I think it is pretty intuitive to understand
+- A: I like your story flow, and I think it is pretty intuitive to understand.
+I have a second thought on your analysis part.
+Could you provide a comparison on the cost to U.S. and the cost to China on one thing, for instnace, the foreign investment.
+I am really curious about who loses the most.
 - B: It is a great story.
 I did not notice that Chinese investment in the U.S. has decreased a lot after the Trade War.
 - C: I think the story is logical, but I would recommend you work more on the call to the action part.
 I think the call to action is not strong enough.
 Do you have any actionable plan for that?
+What is the next step for two governments?

 Q2
-- A: I found the second to the last graph pretty distracting.
+- A: I found the second to the last graph pretty distracting (bubble chart).
 What is the point of putting the number there?
 I suggest you remove the number and enlarge the circle you want to talk about.
 - B: It would be better to remove your legend from the pie chart.
+Also, the bubble chart.
+I suggest you to adjust the size of the bubble.
+From your story, i only heard about the declining interest, but my first-sight is on the "NO IMPACT" bubble.
+It would be better if you adjust the "no impact" bubble to a smaller size.
 - C: Overall, I think it is excellent to use color.
 When you put your presentation in shorthand, you want to ensure the consistency of the paint.

 Q3
 - A: No
 - B: As I said before, I suggest you remove the legend in the pie chart.
 I think they are pretty distracting.
-- C: No.
+- C: When you talk about the employement in the U.S. I see that China-U.S. trade generates over 50% of manufacturing employment in the U.S. but what does it do with the trade war impact - I understand you want to talk about the potential harm.
+But, would it be better if you can give some data viz to show the change?

 Q4
 - A, B: Visualization is pretty clear on what it is showing.